Our Services

 Helpful Resources

-Cervical ectropion occurs when delicate, mucus-producing glandular cells from inside the cervical canal extend onto the outer cervix.
-Because these cells are fragile and rich in blood vessels, they can cause light spotting or bleeding after intercourse, exams, or tampon use.
-Hormonal shifts—such as pregnancy, oral contraceptives, or estrogen therapy—can enlarge this area and increase bleeding risk.
+Cervical ectropion is a common, usually benign condition where soft, mucus-producing glandular cells from inside the cervical canal extend onto the outer cervix.
+These fragile, blood-vessel-rich cells often cause light spotting or bleeding after intercourse, pelvic exams, or tampon use.
+Hormonal changes—including pregnancy, oral contraceptives, or estrogen therapy—can enlarge the affected area and increase bleeding.

-Gynecologists diagnose cervical ectropion through pelvic examination, Pap tests, and colposcopy.
-Most cases are harmless and require only monitoring, but persistent or recurrent spotting may be treated with cryotherapy, cautery, or laser ablation.
-Full details on diagnosis, treatment, follow-up, and urgent warning signs are below.
+Doctors diagnose cervical ectropion through pelvic examination, Pap tests, and colposcopy.
+Most cases need only monitoring, but persistent or recurrent spotting may be treated with cryotherapy, cautery, or laser ablation.
+Full details on diagnosis, treatment, follow-up, and urgent warning signs appear below.

-Because post-coital bleeding and spotting can stem from many causes—ectropion, infection, polyps, or more serious conditions—it's important to clarify what's driving your symptoms before assuming the cause.
-Take a free, instant, online symptom check to better understand what's happening in your body and confidently navigate your next steps.
+Because post-coital bleeding can stem from many causes—ectropion, infection, polyps, or more serious conditions—identifying the true source matters before assuming a diagnosis.
+Take a free, instant, online symptom check to better understand your symptoms and confidently plan your next steps.

 Cervical ectropion (also called cervical erosion or cervical ectopy) is a common condition where the soft, glandular cells (endocervical epithelium) that normally line the cervical canal extend onto the outer surface of the cervix (ectocervix).
 Although it's benign and often symptom-free, cervical ectropion can cause light spotting or bleeding after intercourse.
 Below, we explain why this happens, how gynecologists diagnose it, and what treatment options are considered.